 If you or a loved one was injured due to another person’s negligence, make sure you call a Hamilton personal injury lawyer at Young, Reverman & Mazzei to get your Free Consultation scheduled today.
 Young, Reverman & Mazzei L.P.A was founded in 1972 by experienced attorneys and their mission is to provide residents of Ohio with outstanding auto accident and personal injury representation.
 This is why we fight vigorously at all times for our clients.
 We understand just how devastating injuries by the negligence or wrongdoing of that others can cause.
 We are fully committed to assisting you with recovering the maximum amount of compensation possible for your suffering and losses.

 Table of Contents

-- Serious injuries, especially those that come with hefty medical bills and which cause long-term or permanent disabilities
+- Serious injuries, which include those with significant medical bills and long-term or permanent disabilities

 - Wrongful death

 How Much Does It Cost To Hire A Hamilton Personal Injury Attorney?At Young, Reverman & Mazzei, our lawyers work solely on a contingency fee basis, which means that you will not owe us any money out of pocket.
 We will not be paid until and unless your case ends with a successful settlement.
 At that point, our fee will just be a small percentage of your settlement amount or verdict.
 Also, we provide free consultations with any obligation, so we can review your potential claim and its merits to determine whether there are sufficient grounds or not for you to file a lawsuit.
 We can also provide you with the necessary legal guidance for establishing whether or not filing a claim is the best option for your situation.
 Below are some of the most important benefits that come with hiring a Hamilton personal injury lawyer: